 Do orangutans make good pets?

-The main concern for Orangutan Foundation International is that orangutan populations survive in the wild.
-And that orangutans, as individuals, are well-treated and live under humane conditions.
+Orangutan Foundation International’s chief goal is that orangutan populations survive in the wild.
+Orangutans, as individuals, should also be treated humanely and with respect.
 Concern for orangutans means concern for the tropical rain forests that orangutans call home.

 In other words, the main concern encompasses a) insuring that wild orangutans are protected and have adequate habitat in which to survive in perpetuity, b) providing effective, safe, and humane procedures to repatriate and rehabilitate wild born ex-captive orangutans to life in the forest, c) understanding the many factors that affect orangutans: their ecology, behavior, and cognition, d) making life for captive orangutans as optimal as possible, both physically and mentally; e) educating the public, school children, and governments around the world about orangutans and the need to protect them and their habitat.